eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 If you no longer need the Azure resources created in this tutorial, you can use the Azure CLI to delete the resource group and all the resources you created for this tutorial.
 Optionally, you can use Azure IoT Explorer to delete individual resources including devices and IoT hubs.

-If you continue to another tutorial in this getting started guide, you can keep the resources you've already created and reuse them.
+If you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.

 > **Important**: Deleting a resource group is irreversible.
 The resource group and all the resources contained in it are permanently deleted.
 Make sure that you do not accidentally delete the wrong resource group or resources.